 What can you do for Appris?

-– Abide by British Values and the PREVENT duty
+– Abide by Fundamental British Values

 – Never tolerate a lack of respect for individuals